 And they like that we adopt their brands as if they were our own.

-Those bold kind of strategic moves are a hallmark of how David thinks and operates.
-They’ve been evident in all of his professional endeavors—as a “serial” and “cereal” entrepreneur or in his corporate roles in the travel and publishing fields or during his time spent in the consulting and agency world.
+Shining a spotlight on blind spots is a hallmark of how David approaches brand strategy and business growth, in general.
+That's been evident in all of his professional endeavors—as an advisor to early-stage and mid-cap CEOs, as a “serial” and “cereal” entrepreneur, in his corporate roles in the travel and publishing fields, and during his time spent as a corporate communications consultant.

 David’s formal education is not in business.
 It’s in human development.
 He holds a Masters degree from Harvard in that subject area.
 Those studies, along with his innate sensibility, have provided him with a unique framework for investigating and articulating just how a good idea can become a viable business and how that, in turn, can become a recognizable brand and with the right combination of strategy and design, can evolve into something that is imperative to have.

-Following the acquisition of Cereality, David and Rick made it their mission to help others “see reality” through the work they do at Get Stirred Up.
-Over time, David renamed that mission “brand staging.”
-He didn't’ want to start each conversation by having to answer the question, “Your mission is to do what?”
-Again, it was a strategic move.
+After the acquisition of Cereality, David and Rick made it their mission to help others in a broad range of industries “see reality” through the brand staging work they do at Get Stirred Up.

 Clients often ask Rick how he comes up with his design solutions.
 They’re intrigued by his process.
 That’s because he approaches design from a very strategic, whole-branded-system mindset, as opposed to a purely aesthetic one.
 What he “comes up with” often isn’t obvious.
 It often is surprising and uncomplicated, however.
 But most importantly, it always aims to be distinctive, carefully thought-out and systematically executed.

 This approach to design and creative direction comes from Rick’s BFA with classic training in graphic design at York University and his good fortune of landing his first job as Nortel Network’s first in-house designer.
 Over his six years with Nortel, he became senior designer of a growing art department.
-It was in that role where Rick designed and produced all sorts of corporate collateral and multi-media initiatives, mostly for the company’s CEO, John Roth.
-That irony is not lost on Rick.
-Nor David.
+It was in that role where Rick designed and produced all sorts of corporate collateral and multi-media presentations for the company’s CEO.

 Exiting the fast-paced corporate design department of a very large high-tech company, Rick made a sharp right turn to become the art director for the publications division of the highly acclaimed James Beard Foundation in New York.
-He arrived there at a time when the organization was transitioning from its reputation as the “Carnegie Hall for chefs” to the epicenter of the food world, on a global stage.
-In his role at the Beard Foundation, Rick was in charge of designing and art directing all publications and collateral, ranging from a monthly magazine to materials for special events and their annual Awards Gala.
+In his role at JBF, Rick was in charge of designing and art directing all publications and collateral, ranging from a monthly magazine to materials for special events and their annual Awards Gala.

-Following his time at the Beard Foundation, Rick teamed up with David to handle the design needs for his consulting practice.
-At the same time, working with a New York design firm, he became involved in the entertainment industry, designing various promotional materials, collateral and packaging for such brands as HBO, PBS, BusinessWeek, Nikon and many others.
+Following his time at JBF, Rick teamed up with David to handle the design needs for his consulting practice.
+At the same time, working with a New York design firm, he became involved in the entertainment industry, designing various promotional materials, collateral and packaging for such brands as HBO, PBS, BusinessWeek, Nikon and others.

 As co-founder and chief creative officer of Cereality, Rick was the brain behind the brand’s distinctive look and feel, designing all elements of the brand experience—including its identity, café design and layout, packaging, and all communications.
 In 2006, the Foodservice & Packaging Institute, in partnership with QSR Magazine, awarded Rick First-Place in “The WOW Factor!” category for Cereality’s “My Cereal.
 My Way.” custom-cereal-box.
 The Cereality Sloop™—the company’s unique spoon-straw utensil designed by Rick—also received an award, in the same category.